History of the Rotary Club of Clearwater Beach

 Pat Lokey, who joined in 1987, was the first female member of the Club.

 The Club is still thriving today.
-Please call for more information.
+Please contact us today for more information.